SussexPsychologySoftware/sussex-4-day-week/site/content/resources/_index.md

 ---
 title: "Resources"
 hero_image: "/img/resources_hero.webp"

 pdf_guide:
   title: "DOWNLOAD OUR FREE GUIDE"
   description: "Thinking about how a 4 day week might work for your business, but no idea where to start?
-We’ve got you covered with our guide to getting “4 day week ready”.
-If you haven’t already, sign up to our mailing list below to download our free guide with everything you need to know before getting started with a trial of the 4 day week!"
+We've got you covered with our guide to getting '4 day week ready'.
+If you haven't already, sign up to our mailing list below to download our free guide with everything you need to know before getting started with a trial of the 4 day week!"
   file: "/img/Sussex_4DW_Guide.pdf"
   button_text: "DOWNLOAD YOUR FREE GUIDE"
   bottom_text: "We highly recommend these resources for learning more about how organisations around the world have implemented a 4 day week, and transformed wellbeing and workplace performance.
 Of course, you are also very welcome to ask us any questions!"